 Google Cloud explains that “One helpful way to remember the difference between machine learning and artificial intelligence is to imagine them as umbrella categories.
 Artificial intelligence is the overarching term that covers a wide variety of specific approaches and algorithms.
 Machine learning sits under that umbrella, but so do other major subfields, such as deep learning, robotics, expert systems, and natural language processing.”

 What is artificial intelligence?

 AI is increasingly found in all aspects of modern life.
-It can range from the relatively mundane such as recommendation of other products on Amazon, through to the more sinister such as emotion tracking using facial recognition, a practice widely criticised for its lack of scientific basis.
+It can range from the relatively mundane such as the recommendation of other products on Amazon, through to the more sinister such as emotion tracking using facial recognition, a practice widely criticised for its lack of scientific basis.

-The concept of machine intelligence dates to antiquity and has featured in philosophy and storytelling for centuries.
+The concept of machine intelligence dates to antiquity and has been featured in philosophy and storytelling for centuries.
 But the exploration of mathematical logic, which led to artificial intelligence, began to emerge with the work of British mathematician Alan Turing.

 Work began on the development of artificial intelligence systems in the 1940s, but the technology didn’t enter mainstream use until the mid-1990s when the focus shifted from creating artificial general intelligence, which can theoretically solve any problem, to more narrow AI solutions that are designed for specific problems.

 Mark Beccue, the principal analyst for technology research company Omdia, said AI has now entered the mainstream.
 It has reached the “early majority” stage of its evolution, he says, where enterprise companies are beginning to scale up projects and roll out AI solutions for widespread adoption.

 Where artificial intelligence is the mimicking of human cognition, machine learning is the analysis of a significant amount of historical data to enable a computer to make predictions based on past events – it is the process a machine uses to learn and is a form of artificial intelligence.